Differentiable solver for time-dependent deformation problems with contact: Related Work

-\paragraph{Differentiable Simulations with Contact} Differentiable simulators incorporating various contact models have recently been developed for rigid~\cite{heiden2020neuralsim} and soft bodies~\cite{liang2019differentiable,qiao2020scalable,geilinger2020add}.
-These models unfortunately suffer the same robustness issues as the underlying physics engines.
-Differently, our approach uses the recently proposed Incremental Potential Contact (IPC) formulation \cite{Li2020IPC}, replacing the traditional zero-gap assumption~\cite{wriggers1995finite,Kikuchi88,Stewart01,Brogliato99,belytschko2000nonlinear,bridson2002robust, otaduy2009implicit,harmon2008RTSC,harmon2009asynchronous,gilles20111hybrid,verschoor2019efficient} with a smooth version ensuring minimal separation between objects at every frame of the simulation.
-This approach was designed with the explicit goal to guarantee \emph{robustness} and its smooth formulations of contact and friction avoids the need for handling non-smooth constraints.
-In our formulation, all types of forces are handled in a uniform manner.
+\paragraph{Differentiable Simulations with Contact} Differentiable simulators incorporating various contact models have recently been developed for rigid~\cite{heiden2020neuralsim} and soft bodies~\cite{liang2019differentiable,qiao2020scalable,geilinger2020add, gradsim, heiden2021disect}.
+These contact models often require per-scene parameter tuning if complex contact scenarios are present, which makes these methods hard to use in optimization, especially shape optimization.

+Our approach uses the recently proposed Incremental Potential Contact (IPC) formulation \cite{Li2020IPC}, replacing the traditional zero-gap assumption~\cite{wriggers1995finite,Kikuchi88,Stewart01,Brogliato99,belytschko2000nonlinear,bridson2002robust, otaduy2009implicit,harmon2008RTSC,harmon2009asynchronous,gilles20111hybrid,verschoor2019efficient} with a smooth version ensuring a (small) non-zero separation between objects at every frame of the simulation.
+This approach was designed with the explicit goal of guaranteeing \emph{robustness} and its smooth formulations of contact and friction avoids the need for handling non-smooth constraints.

+\citet{Stupkiewicz2010} is one of the few papers that demonstrate sensitivity analysis of elastic problems with contact with respect to a range of parameters, including shape and material properties.
+This method, tested on a limited set of regular-grid problems, uses direct differentiation requiring a solve per parameter, and does not use a robust contact model.